-115.83 Ongoing medical and mental health care for sexual abuse victims and abusers Auditor Overall Determination: Meets Standard Auditor Discussion 115.83 Documents reviewed: Pre audit questionnaire (PAQ) 9.49-5 DOC, PREA Policy Perpetrator referrals to behavioral health samples SOP PREA Sexual Abuse Investigations Four medical incident reports that documented a medical follow-up of inmates who alleged sexual harassment.
-Interviews with medical and mental health staff and inmates who reported sexual abuse.
-115.83 Ongoing Medical and Mental Health Care for Victims and Abusers A) Based on a review of facility PREA policy and medical directives, the facility complies with the requirement to offer medical and mental health evaluation and treatment to any inmate who has been sexually abused while in custody.
-B) According to interviews, services include follow-up care, treatment plans, and referrals for continued care upon transfer, release, or placement in another facility.
-C) According to interviews, the care provided is consistent with community-level standards.
-D & E) Not applicable - this is a male-only facility.
-G) Victims are offered sexually transmitted infection testing as appropriate and receive treatment at no cost, regardless of their participation in the investigation.
-H) The facility attempts to conduct a mental health evaluation of all known inmate- on-inmate abusers within 60 days of learning about their history and offers treatment if deemed necessary by mental health staff.
-The Perpetrator Referrals to Behavioral Health tracking sheet and interviews confirm this provision.
+115.83 Ongoing medical and mental health care for sexual abuse victims and abusers Auditor Overall Determination: Meets Standard Auditor Discussion

+Perpetrator referrals to behavioral health samples

+SOP PREA Sexual Abuse Investigations

+Four medical incident reports that documented a medical follow-up of inmates who alleged sexual harassment.

+Interviews with medical and mental health staff.
+There were no inmates who reported sexual abuse.

+- 115.83 Ongoing Medical and Mental Health Care for Victims and Abusers - A) Based on a review of facility PREA policy and medical directives, the facility complies with the requirement to offer medical and mental health evaluation and treatment to any inmate who has been sexually abused while in custody. - B) According to interviews, services include follow-up care, treatment plans, and referrals for continued care upon transfer, release, or placement in another facility. - C) According to interviews, the care provided is consistent with community-level standards. - D & E) Not applicable this is a male-only facility. - G) Victims are offered sexually transmitted infection testing as appropriate and receive treatment at no cost, regardless of their participation in the investigation. - H) The facility attempts to conduct a mental health evaluation of all known inmateon-inmate abusers within 60 days of learning about their history and offers treatment if deemed necessary by mental health staff.
+The Perpetrator Referrals to Behavioral health tracking sheet and interviews confirm this provision.